Harrisburg Senators Game Notes

 Harrisburg Senators News Release

-TONIGHT'S GAME: The Harrisburg Senators and Altoona Curve play game three of their six-game split series tonight at Peoples Natural Gas Field in Altoona.
+TONIGHT'S GAME: The Harrisburg Senators and Altoona Curve play game five of their six-game split series tonight at FNB Field.
 The teams play Tuesday through Thursday in Altoona and then continue the series in Harrisburg for games Friday, Saturday and Sunday.
 The teams met for a six-game series in May with Altoona taking four of six.
 They meet once more in August at FNB Field in Harrisburg.

-LAST GAME RECAP: The Harrisburg Senators couldn't overcome a big middle-inning surge from the Altoona Curve on Wednesday night, falling 8-5 at Peoples Natural Gas Field.
-Right-hander Kyle Luckham Luckham (4-4) was tagged with the loss despite not issuing a walk and striking out three.
-He allowed four earned runs across five innings, including a key two-run homer by Altoona third baseman Kervin Pichardo in the fifth that gave Altoona a 8-1 lead.
+LAST GAME RECAP: The Senators couldn't solve Altoona starter Antwone Kelly and dropped a 5-1 decision to the Curve Friday night at FNB Field in front of 7,584 fans.
+Omar Alfonzo opened the scoring for Altoona in the second inning with a solo home run to right-center, and Kervin Pichardo added a two-run blast in the fourth to give the Curve a 3-0 lead.
+The visitors tacked on two more runs in the sixth on an RBI double by Alfonzo and a sharp single from Duce Gourson, pushing the advantage to 5-0.
+Harrisburg's best chance came in the fifth inning, when they loaded the bases after a pair of Altoona errors and a walk.
+But a double play off the bat of Johnathon Thomas ended the threat.
+The Senators finally broke through in the ninth when Cayden Wallace singled home Carlos De La Cruz.
+Seaver King and Wallace each had two hits to pace Harrisburg's offense.

-The Senators got on the board early with a run in the top of the first but struggled to string together hits in scoring situations, finishing just 2-for-14 with runners in scoring position and leaving nine men on base.
-Offensively, Harrisburg collected 11 hits, led by Cayden Wallace.
-The third baseman doubled and tripled, scoring twice.
-Seaver King stayed hot with a 2-for-4 performance and also swiped a base, while Carlos De La Cruz added two hits.
+ALUMNI REPORT: Lucas Giolito went 7.2 innings for the Red Sox allowing a run on four hits and striking out seven in Boston's 11-2 win over the Nationals.

 DEBUTS: Six former (and current) Senators have made their debuts this season for the Nationals.
 They are Andry Lara, Brady House, Brad Lord, Cole Henry, Robert Hassell III, and Daylen Lile.
 All six have been on the Senators roster within the past two years.
 Lara became the 317th former Senator to make his debut after playing for the Sens.
 House, Lord, Henry and Lile are currently with the Nats.